FabricioANS/projeto/README.md

-Atualizando e praticando no git para github. sendo que tem que praticar varias vezes.
+Praticando no git para github.